uwcartlab/webmapping/Chapter2/readme.md

 Chapter 2: Setting Up Your Workspace
 =====================================

-Welcome to the first week of Geography 575!
-Week 1 includes three lab lessons and Activities 1 & 2:
+Welcome to the first chapter of Geography 575!
+Chapter 2 includes three lab lessons and Activities 1 & 2:

 *   In Lesson 1, we will introduce text editors and some basic "boilerplate" HTML used to structure your website.
 *   In Lesson 2, we will discuss how to efficiently set up your web directory and host it through a localhost development server.
 *   In Lesson 3, we will set-up a GitHub account you will use for cloud storage, version control, web hosting, and collaboration with other developers.
 If you already have used Github in other courses, this will be review.
 However, you still must commit a "repo" as part of the Activity #1, so please still read carefully.

-After this week, you should be able to:
+After this chapter, you should be able to:

 *   Set-up boilerplate for use as the base of your website
 *   Build a website directory hosted on a localhost server